1964 United States presidential election in Virginia: Analysis

 Virginia was won by Johnson with 53.54 percent of the vote, making this the first time since 1948 that Virginia backed a Democratic presidential candidate.
 Johnson won the national election in a landslide with 61.05 percent of the vote, which actually made Virginia Goldwater's tenth-best state nationally, 15.22 percentage points more Republican than the nation at large.
-The state would not vote for another Democratic candidate until Barack Obama won the state in 2008, after which it has always gone Democratic.
 Johnson's victory saw major changes in Virginia voting patterns compared to previous presidential elections.
 Despite the state shifting from Richard Nixon to Johnson, nine counties in the Southside region, which had been the stronghold of the Byrd Organization, shifted from Kennedy to Goldwater due to opposition to Johnson's civil rights proposals by an almost exclusively white electorate.
 In Charlotte County, Johnson lost 29 points from John F. Kennedy’s 1960 vote percentage.
 At the same time, the Shenandoah Valley, where pietistic Protestant sects supportive of civil rights were influential, alongside the heavily unionized southwestern coalfields and Northeastern-aligned Northern Virginia, saw a strong swing towards Johnson, aided by growth in poor white voter registration from the Twenty-Fourth Amendment.
 Despite this, a majority of white Virginians undoubtedly backed Goldwater, and a doubling of a black presidential vote that almost unanimously supported Johnson was critical for his win.

 As of the 2024 presidential election, this remains the last occasion when Amherst County, Bland County, Clarke County, Culpeper County, Fauquier County, Frederick County, Rockingham County, Washington County, York County and the city of Waynesboro have voted for a Democratic presidential candidate.
 Prince William County and Winchester City would not vote Democratic again until 2008.
 Fairfax County, Virginia's most populous county, would not vote Democratic again until 2004, having previously voted Democratic in 1940.
 The independent city of Virginia Beach would not vote Democratic again until 2020.
 This also remains the last time that Virginia and neighboring West Virginia would simultaneously vote Democratic in a presidential election.